 Like everything in life, comfort and efficiency both come at a cost.
 From a strictly financial standpoint, buildings with doormen are generally more expensive.

 The monthly rent difference between doorman and non-doorman buildings has remained relatively constant at $1000/month over the past ten years.
-Indeed, according to the WSJ, the average price per square foot is 65% higher in buildings with doormen than those with no doorman.
+Indeed, according to the WSJ, the average price per square foot is 65% higher in buildings with doormen than those without.
 Moreover, large holiday tips are somewhat expected and certainly worth considering.

 Some believe that having a doorman is intrusive.
-Indeed, they think that having someone know their schedule and what visitors they have is not worth all the advantages of having a doorman.
+Indeed, they think that having someone who knows their schedule and what visitors they have is not worth all the advantages of having a doorman.
 This is especially true for coops.

 Don’t forget that this apartment is not merely an investment but also a place you’ll call home.
 Do you feel warm and fuzzy seeing a friendly face in the lobby?
 Or would you rather skip the small talk?

-Another consideration: Are you embarrassed if the doormen see you coming home at 3 a.m.?
+Another consideration: Would you be embarrassed if the doormen saw you coming home at 3 a.m.?
 If safety is your biggest concern, a doorman will provide security, letting in only building residents and approved guests.

-Ultimately the decision is yours.
-Would you like the security of having someone open doors for you, monitor building traffic, and receive your dry cleaning?
+Ultimately, the decision is yours.
+Would you like the security of having someone open the front doors for you, monitor building traffic, and receive your dry cleaning?
 Or would you prefer to save those fees and upgrade the square footage?
-Thankfully you live in a city with endless possibilities.
+Thankfully, you live in a city with endless possibilities.

-When you buy a place, it’s always good to ask for tips and gossip from the doorman, especially when no broker is involved and the seller is putting on the market FSBO.
+When you buy a place, it’s always good to ask the doorman for tips and gossip, especially when no broker is involved, and the seller is putting it on the market FSBO.

 Give our licensed specialist at NestApple a call to save on broker fees!